Fremantle Ports is the strategic manager of the Port of Fremantle.

 Tanvi Haria was appointed as Chief Finance Officer (CFO), member of the Executive Team and Secretary to the Board of Directors in 2013.
 Tanvi joined Fremantle Ports in 1998 and prior to her appointment as CFO and General Manager Commercial and Corporate Services, held the position of Manager Finance at Fremantle Ports.
 She has more than 25 years of broad business experience in strategy, corporate governance and commercial and financial management gained in a variety of industries.
 Tanvi has tertiary qualifications in business and accounting, is a Fellow of CPA Australia and a member of the Australian Institute of Company Directors.
 She is a strong advocate of philanthropy and was a member of the Princess Margaret Hospital Foundation inaugural Emerging Leaders in Philanthropy program.
 Tanvi is a Councillor of the CPA Australia WA Divisional Council and a Board member of Muscular Dystrophy WA.

-Acting General Manager Business Development and Risk Management
+Acting General Manager Business Strategy and Sustainability

 Sean joined Fremantle Ports in 2008 and, prior to his current position, held various roles, including responsibility for the development of the organisation’s strategic asset management capability, several commercial projects, preparing the organisation for the previously proposed privatisation, and organisational strategic planning.
 Sean has specialised in ports management for the past 15 years, with previous roles in both the public and private sector in Queensland and Western Australia.
 Sean has tertiary qualifications in engineering, natural resource management, economics and finance, and business administration.
 He is a graduate member of the Australian Institute of Company Directors.